StoneStepsInc/fit/README.md

     A text message to describe this scan.
 If omitted, `NULL` is stored.

-### Files Table
+### Versions Table

-The files table contains a record per scanned file and has the following fields:
+The `versions` table contains a record per scanned file that has a different hash value from the previous version of the same file.
+This table has following fields:

+  * `rowid` `INTEGER NOT NULL`

+    A version record identifier.

   * `scan_id` `INTEGER NOT NULL`

-    Scan record identifier from `scans.rowid`.
+    A scan identifier where this version of the file was seen first.

+  * `file_id` `INTEGER NOT NULL`

+    A file identifier for this version record.
+Multiple versions of the same file path have the same `file_id` value.

   * `version` `INTEGER NOT NULL`